Union exec Marvin Miller, Simmons elected to Hall of Fame

 Simmons, an eight-time All-Star during a 21-year big league career, was a switch-hitter who batted .285 with 248 homers and 1,389 RBIs for St. Louis (1968-80), Milwaukee (1981-85) and Atlanta (1986-88).

-Despite his accomplishments, Simmons was up for election by voters from the Baseball Writers’ Association of America just once.
+Despite his accomplishments, Simmons was up for election by voters from the BBWAA just once.
 He drew only 3.7 percent support in 1994 and was removed from future BBWAA ballots.

-Miller and Simmons will be inducted into Cooperstown during ceremonies on July 26 along with any players chosen next month by the BBWAA from a ballot headed by former New York Yankees shortstop Derek Jeter.
+“The Hall of Fame is called the Hall of Fame and Museum.
+Imagine a museum of baseball without Marvin Miller in it?” former union chief operating officer Gene Orza said.
+“It’s like having a museum of modern art without Picasso in it.
+I guess I’m happy for all the people who are happy.
+But I don’t think Marvin would lose any sleep one way or the other over this.”

-In 2008, four years before he died, Miller sent a letter to the Baseball Writers’ Association of America saying he didn’t want to be considered anymore.
+In 2008, four years before he died, Miller sent a letter to the BBWAA saying he didn’t want to be considered anymore.

-“These changes resulted in a vastly more competitive game, fan interest, and increased wealth for all, including the owners of baseball clubs,” his son, Peter Miller, said in 2013.
-“Although he enjoyed the recognition, my father did what he did not for fame and glory, but for justice and for equitable labor-management relations.
-To treat that as something of lesser value than personal fame, is really to dishonor him and the players.”
+“He repeatedly reaffirmed that wish during his lifetime, as well as his intention not to participate in any HOF activity if elected,” Peter Miller wrote in an email to the AP.
+“He requested that I do likewise, and I’m sure all his well-wishers will understand that I am bound to honor his wishes.
+So the HOF results this year change nothing.”

+Peter Miller called baseball free agency “an integral part of the story of American freedom” and said a reception in his father’s honor will be held at National Portrait Gallery in Washington, D.C., on April 22, to mark the display of a photograph of his father.

+“He gave players freedom and money that has made the game better for everyone,” Hall of Fame catcher Johnny Bench tweeted.

 Miller received 44% of the votes in 2003 and 63% in 2007 when all Hall of Famers could participate on a veterans panel.
-After the Hall downsized the veterans committees, he got three of 12 votes later in 2007 from a committee considering executives that elected former Commissioner Bowie Kuhn, whom Miller routinely defeated in labor negotiations.
+After the Hall downsized the veterans committees, he got three of 12 votes later in 2007 from a committee considering executives that elected Kuhn.

+“I am surprised,” said Donald Fehr, the union’s head from 1983-2009. “Ï have long thought that eventually academics if no one else would create the necessary momentum to rectify the omission, rectify the wrong.
+I’m glad to see that they have bestowed that recognition.
+It’s long overdue and immensely deserved.”

 Miller got seven of 12 votes in 2009 and then, when the format was changed again, he got 11 of 16 from an expansion era committee in 2010 — falling one vote short.
 He received six votes or fewer of 16 in 2013 and seven of 16 from the new modern era committee in 2017.